UFWebApps/Bootcamp4_2019/Readme.md

 ### REACT

 [**React**](https://reactjs.org/) is a JavaScript library for building user interfaces.
 Created by Facebook, Instagram, and the community.
 React is the V is View in the MVC architecture.
-React uses a compinent-based architecture to implemnt and manage the View of a web applciation.
+React uses a component-based architecture to implement and manage the View of a web application.

 React makes it (relatively) easy to start building an application by extending HTML so that the markup can describe not only the static webpage but also dynamic behavior.

 Note: Outside of the pure React library itself, there are 3 distinct versions of React: React-devtools, ReactJS.Net, React Native.
 Other than React itself, React Native is pretty popular as well for creating Native mobile apps.
 However we will be using React.js.

-React uses its own flavor og Javascript called JSX.
+React uses its own flavor of Javascript called JSX.
 JSX allows us to describe our User Interfaces (UIs) in a syntax very close to the HTML that we are used to.
 It is, however, optional.
 React can be used without JSX, as you can see on the right side.
 In fact, React just compiles the JSX you see on the left to the pure JavaScript you see on the right.
 Then it works with compiled JavaScript in the browser.

 [**React Components**](https://www.freecodecamp.org/news/how-to-write-your-first-react-js-component-d728d759cabc/)
 Components are the basic building blocks of a React Application.As you think about the UI of your web application, identify aspects of your UI that are used several times (Button, Panel, Avatar), or are complex enough on its own (App, FeedStory, Comment).
 These are good candidates for reusable components you should develop.